xpack/web-jekyll/pages/xbb/prerequisites.md

 an Arm machine.
 A Raspberry Pi 4 8GB equiped with a SanDisk Extreme USB 3 SSD are a good solution." %}

-v2.x used CentOS 6 for Intel, and CentOS 7 was the favourite when considering the update, but Docker CentOS 7 armv7l container does not run on 64-bit Docker host, and requires a 32-bit host, which is impractical.
+XBB v2.x used CentOS 6 for Intel, and CentOS 7 was the favourite when considering the update, but Docker CentOS 7 armv7l container does not run on 64-bit Docker host, and requires a 32-bit host, which is impractical.
 The problem was reported as